shahriarivari/image-classification-Transfer-learning-/README.md

 # image-classification-transformers
-classifying cats and dogs images using TinyVGG architecture with Pytorch We are using kagglecatsanddogs_3367a dataset
+classifying cats and dogs images using transfer learing with Pytorch We are using kagglecatsanddogs_3367a dataset still in progress...